mahmoodlab/SISH/docs/README.md

 python eval.py --site SITE --result_path QUERY_RESULTS/SITE/results.pkl
 ```

-### Optional: FISH for patch retrieval
+### Optional: FAIRY for patch retrieval
-If you would like to use FISH for patch retrieval task, please organize your data into the structure below
+If you would like to use FAIRY for patch retrieval task, please organize your data into the structure below
 ```bash
 ./DATA_PATCH/
 ├── All